A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Key Points:

-• Priestley isolated oxygen by heating mercuric oxide (HgO) in a closed container.
+• Priestley isolated oxygen by heating mercuric oxide (HgO) in a closed container using sunlight focused through a lens.
+This decomposition reaction produced oxygen gas and mercury.

-• He observed that the resulting gas supported combustion more vigorously than air, indicating its highly reactive nature.
+• He observed that the resulting gas supported combustion more vigorously than air, a key indicator of its highly reactive nature.
+A candle burned brighter and longer in the gas.

 Main Concepts:

-• Oxidation: Oxygen is involved in numerous oxidation-reduction reactions, where it acts as an electron acceptor, leading to the formation of oxides.
+• Oxidation: Oxygen is involved in numerous oxidation-reduction (redox) reactions, acting as an electron acceptor (oxidizing agent).
+This leads to the formation of oxides, which are compounds containing oxygen.

-• Atmospheric Composition: Oxygen constitutes approximately 21% of Earth's atmosphere and is essential for life.
+• Atmospheric Composition: Oxygen constitutes approximately 21% of Earth's atmosphere by volume.
+This free oxygen is essential for aerobic respiration, the process by which most living organisms obtain energy.

 Experiment: The Discovery of Oxygen by Joseph Priestley